-If you suspect that you may have a disability and need accommodations for your academics at New Mexico Tech, below are some important details.
-For complete details regarding documentation requirements refer to New Mexico Tech's Guidelines for Documentation of Students with Disabilities.
+If you have a disability and need accommodations for your academics at New Mexico Tech, below are some important details.
+For complete details regarding documentation, requirements refer to New Mexico Tech's Guidelines for Documentation of Students with Disabilities.

 Students with Learning Disabilities, Attention Deficit Hyperactivity Disorder, and Traumatic/Acquired Brain Injury